Duke-QCD/trento/README.rst

    proc.stdout.close()

 Now the ``data`` array contains the event properties.
-It can be sorted and selected using numpy's powerful slicing mechanism, for example to sort by centrality as before:
+It can be sorted and selected using numpy indexing, for example to sort by centrality as before:

 .. code:: python